belgium

 Belgium observes ten public holidays every year, which employees are entitled to be paid for.
 Days off in lieu should be given for any public holidays that fall on Sundays, or days that the employee would not normally work.

-Paternity leave entitlement is 20 days, the first three of which are paid at full salary by the employer.
-The following 17 days are paid by public health insurance (subject to ceiling) at 82% of normal salary.
-All parents also have the right to request parental leave or flexible working patterns, the details of which should be agreed between employee and employer.
+Paternity leave entitlement is 20 days, although fathers also have the option of taking this entitlement as 40 half-days if they so wish.
+The first three full days (or six half-days are paid at full salary by the employer.
+The rest of the entitlement is covered by public health insurance (subject to ceiling) at 82% of normal salary.

 Belgium Payroll: A Summary

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.
+Click here to see more country payroll guides from CloudPay.

 Scroll to Top